504 SBA Rates in Michigan

 The SBA 504 Loan Program is a “takes out” financing program.
 The SBA offers an up-front commitment to finance a project.
 The participating private lender provides interim financing, advancing the full amount of project funds during the construction/acquisition period.
 After the project is completed, the SBA reimburses or “takes out” the participating lender by the amount of the original loan commitment.
-MCDC loans are funded by the sale of 100% federally guaranteed debentures on the open market.
+Michigan Certified Development Corporation loans are funded by the sale of 100% federally guaranteed debentures on the open market.

 The SBA Loan Program is primarily designed to assist healthy, expanding businesses that have been in operation for more than two years.
-The following credit requirements apply to such businesses:
+To get 504 SBA rates, businesses must meet the following credit requirements:

 - Sufficient collateral to secure the loan.

-In certain instances, the SBA 504 Loan Program may also be used to finance start-up businesses (i.e. those in operation less than two years).
+In certain instances, the SBA 504 Loan Program may also be used to finance start-up businesses in Michigan (i.e. those in operation less than two years).
 However, such businesses must demonstrate the following:

 - Qualified management with industry related work experience,